Feeble-minded: Definition

 The British government's Royal Commission on the Care and Control of the Feeble-Minded (1904–1908), in its Report in 1908 defined the feeble-minded as:

 [P]ersons who may be capable of earning a living under favourable circumstances, but are incapable from mental defect, existing from birth or from an early age: (1) of competing on equal terms with their normal fellows, or (2) of managing themselves and their affairs with ordinary prudence.

 Despite being pejorative, in its day the term was considered, along with idiot, imbecile, and moron, to be a relatively precise psychiatric classification.

 The American psychologist Henry H. Goddard, who coined the term moron, and translated the Stanford-Binet intelligence test into English, was the director of the Vineland Training School (originally the Vineland Training School for Backward and Feeble-minded Children) at Vineland, New Jersey.
 Goddard was known for strongly postulating that "feeble-mindedness" was a hereditary trait, most likely caused by a single recessive gene.
 Goddard rang the eugenic "alarm bells" in his 1912 work, The Kallikak Family: A Study in the Heredity of Feeble-Mindedness, about those in the population who carried the recessive trait despite outward appearances of normality.

 In the first half of the 20th century, a diagnosis of "feeble-mindedness, in any of its grades" was a common criterion for many states in the United States, which embraced eugenics as a progressive measure, to mandate the compulsory sterilization of such patients.
 In the 1927 US Supreme Court case Buck v.
 Bell, Justice Oliver Wendell Holmes closed the 8–1 majority opinion upholding the sterilization of Carrie Buck, with the phrase, "Three generations of imbeciles are enough."
 Buck, her mother and daughter were all classified as feeble-minded.
-Between 1927 and 1945, up to 2,204 individual's (77 percent of whom were women) underwent sterilization due to the states eugenic law, which remained in effect for another 30 years.
+Between 1927 and 1945, up to 2,204 individual's in Minnesota (77 percent of whom were women) underwent sterilization due to the states eugenic law, which remained in effect for another 30 years.